 * Kenai Peninsula Borough Sales Tax ($15) is added if your puppy is picked up within the Kenai Peninsula Borough.
 If we meet you in the city of Kenai or Soldotna another $15 is added for City Tax, for a total of $30 in sales tax.
 No tax is added if we meet you outside the Borough, for example, in Anchorage.

-Solid Black or Abstract w/minimal white mismarkings - $2,000
+Solid Black or Abstract with or without minimal white mismarkings - $2,000

-Solid Brown or Abstract w/minimal white mismarkings - $2,200
+Solid Non-Black or Abstract with or without minimal white mismarkings - $2,200

-Solid Grey/Beige or Abstract w/minimal white mismarkings - $2,400
+Solid Black or Abstract with or without minimal white mismarkings - $2,000

-Solid Black or Abstract w/minimal white mismarkings - $2,000
+Solid Brown or Abstract with or without minimal white mismarkings - $2,200

-Solid non-Black or Abstract w/minimal white mismarkings - $2,200
+Solid Grey/Beige or Abstract with or without minimal white mismarkings - $2,400

 We reserve the right to keep (or place in a guardian home) first and/or second pick of the litter for breeding stock, male or female.
 If you are local to Kenai/Soldotna, Homer, or Anchorage, let us know if you are interested in being a guardian home for the breeder's choice to be an addition to our breeding program.
 For males, to sum it up, you allow us to use the puppy/dog you buy from us to bring him here to visit and romance one or more unrelated females between 3 days to 2 weeks, 1-3 times a year.
 If you want to be a guardian home for one of these males, you must sign a contract agreeing to keep your male intact and allow him to come visit us for breeding sessions so that he can sire at least 2 litters for us.
 Continuing the stud arrangements can be optional beyond the 2nd litter sired.
 You must also agree to continue to socialize puppy with other dogs, children, and strangers so that there are no issues when he comes to visit us and his mate.
 Since he will be intact, you must also have a fenced yard.
-He will be your dog, we only keep breeding rights for a certain period of time, so you are responsible for vet bills, food, grooming, etc...
+He will be your dog.
+We only keep breeding rights, and only for a certain period of time, so you are responsible for vet bills, food, grooming, etc...
 We will pay for and perform any genetic health testing needed for our breeding program.
 Email us for more information.
 If you prefer to avoid a contract, you can opt to pay full price for the dog, rather than a discount, then offer to allow us to use him for stud service at a fee.

 We can accept a personal check, cashier's check, or money order, which can be made out to Lyndsey Sanchez and mailed to: